-Monstera Minima, Philodendron 'Ginny', Philodendron 'Piccolo' and Philodendron Minima
+Monstera Minima, Philodendron 'Ginny', Philodendron 'Piccolo', Philodendron Minima and Monstera Ginny

 How to care for Mini Monstera

-Mini Monstera needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot located in Indianapolis, Indiana.
+Mini Monstera needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot.

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.